Challenges: Science, Engineering, Math, and Logic

 - Problem-Based-Learning (PBL), and

-- Project Based-Learning (PBL) or other Instructional designs.
+- Project Based-Learning (PBL)

-Quick explanation of these three exampes.
+Quick explanation of these three examples.
 Each

-- Has a problem/challenge/situation/activity.
+- Has a problem, challenge, situation, or activity.

 The time period of each varies depending on how the problem, challenge, situation, activity, investigation is framed.
 And the depth of investigation of each problem, challenge, situation, or activity will vary depending on how it is described.